temporalio/temporal/docs/worker-versioning.md

 use case is to specify the latest Build ID, but they have powerful features for gradual rollout of a new Build ID.

-Once a Build ID is assigned to a Workflow Execution, and it completes its first Workflow Task, the workflow stays on the assigned Build ID regardless of changes in Assignment rules.
+Once a Workflow Execution is assigned to a build ID, and it completes its first Workflow Task, the workflow stays on that Build ID regardless of changes in Assignment rules.
 This eliminates the need for compatibility between versions when you only care about using the new version for new Workflows and let existing Workflows finish in their own version.

 Activities, Child Workflows and Continue-as-New executions have the option to inherit the Build ID of their parent/previous Workflow or use the latest Assignment rules to independently select a Build ID.
 This is specified by the parent/previous Workflow using VersioningIntent.
+We recommend that you allow Continued-as-New workflows to be assigned new versions, otherwise your workflow may become like a long-running workflow that gets stuck on the old build.

-In absence of (applicable) Redirect rules the task will be dispatched to Workers of the Build ID determined by the Assignment rules (or inherited).
-Otherwise, the final Build ID will be determined by the Redirect rules.
+Unless there's a redirect rule for it, the task will be dispatched to Workers of the Build ID determined by the Assignment rules (or inherited).

 When using Worker Versioning on a Task Queue, in the steady state, there should typically be a single assignment rule to send all new executions to the latest Build ID.
-Existence of at least one such "unconditional" rule at all times is enforces by the system, unless the `force` flag is used by the user when replacing/deleting these rules (for exceptional cases).
+Existence of at least one such "unconditional" rule at all times is enforced by the system, unless the `force` flag is used by the user when replacing/deleting these rules (for exceptional cases).

 During a deployment, one or more additional rules can be added to assign a